cubeme/safety-sharp/Examples/SAM/README.md

 * overflowIntWrapAround4.sam: Lower bound twice the range
 * overflowIntClamp1.sam: upper bound
 * overflowIntClamp2.sam: lower bound
+* overflowIntClamp3.sam: test, if the merging of states makes a failure with the semantics of clamp.
+Should clamping always occur or only after the step?!? i should be 10 and j 15.
+If a bug occurs, j is 20 or 15.
 * nestedBlocks.sam: Many nested Blocks

 ## Smoke Tests of evaluation